Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 IMG!!! (obra do MAC)

-Note also that the strip is a surface with a boundary, which is homeomorphic to a circle (you can check this in the square representation by noting that the north and south edges are glued together to form this cycle boundary).
+Note also that the strip has a boundary homeomorphic to a circle.
+You can check this in the square representation by noting that the north and south edges have their end points glued together forming this cycle boundary.
 This circle geometrically performs a twist-- a fact that might not seem particularly relevant here, but actually has quite deep connections to other topics in topology.

+IMG!!!
+BOUNDARY

 ### The Klein bottle
 What happens if we glue the Möbius strip boundary?
 Again, using the square representation, there are two ways: joining the remaining edges with and without a twist.
 When we do so without one, we get a space called the **Klein bottle**, which also has been an object of interest by many mathematicians and math-entusiasts alike.
-This is also a non-orientable space, but **non-embeddable** in $\rth$: that it is, it can't be properly seen in 3D space-- i.e., it can't be properly described as a subspace of $\rth$.
+This is also a non-orientable space, but **non-embeddable** in $\rth$: that it is, it can't be properly seen in 3D space, it can't be properly described as a subspace of $\rth$.
 So don't try to phisically get it from a Möbius strip-- it's impossible to do so in 3D space!
-As another example of this concept, $S^2$ can't be embedded in $\rt$-- i.e., you can't properly have the sphere as a subspace of the plane.

-However, you might have seen the image below, which is meant to represent a Klein bottle.
+This is similar, say, to how $S^2$ can't be embedded in $\rt$-- i.e., you can't properly have the sphere as a subspace of the plane.
+If you really wanted to fit it into the plane, you'd have to glue some points together, mapping them to the same 2D point.
+The same happens with the Klein bottle.
+You might have seen the image below, which is meant to represent the bottle.
 It isn't the bottle per se: it is a representation in which the some of its points are glued in order to force it to be able to be seen in 3D space.
-If we tried to somehow represent a sphere on the plane, we'd have to make similar accommodations by gluing different points together.
 This doesn't mean this is a bad or meaningless way to see the Klein bottle: quite on the contrary, we can use it, for example, to see that it isn't orientable, as the image below shows:

 IMG!!! rep square, img mostrando n orient

+Generally, when it is possible to describe a space $X$ as homeomorphic to a subspace inside some $Y$, we say it is **embeddable** in $Y$.
+Here, we'll only consider embeddability inside the reals $\ro^n$.

 ### Projective spaces: perspective and homogenous coordinates *